tokumeiAnonymous/calculator/README.md

 Background Photo by: Magda Ehlers from Pexels

-## Features to be added:
+## Need fixing:

-- Two layer display for last result and current input and operation
+- Overflow with other screen size.